Mission and Objectives

 - To facilitate UT Dallas academic leadership in the U.S. and Latin America and to prepare individuals for leadership on critical political, scientific, technological, and cultural issues of concern to both U.S. and Latin America.

 The Center for U.S.- Latin America Initiatives (CUSLAI) has collaborated with associations and institutions to provide academic leadership in Latin American and the United States.
 In the past, the Center has developed joint programs with the Mexican Association for International Education (AMPEI), the National Aeronautics and the Space Administration (NASA), the Latin American Studies Association (LASA), the Association for International Education Administrators (AIEA), the Association of International Educators (NAFSA), Consortium for North American Higher Education Collaboration (CONAHEC), and the U.S. Embassy in Mexico, among others.

-As an effort to bridge the gaps of knowledge between both U.S. and Latin America, bi-national workshops in nanotechnology, biomathematics, materials science, software engineering and computer science, and art and technology have been organized by UT Dallas and its Mexican counterparts with the participation of many Latin American colleagues during the last nine academic years.
+As an effort to bridge the gaps of knowledge between both U.S. and Latin America, bi-national workshops in nanotechnology, biomathematics, materials science, software engineering and computer science, and art and technology have been organized by UT Dallas and its Mexican counterparts with the participation of many Latin American colleagues during the last ten academic years.

 Two bi-national workshops in nano technology and biomathematics were organized by UT Dallas and its Mexican counterparts during the academic year 2004-2005.
 The first workshop, NanoScience for Advanced Applications: on Crossroads of Discipline, had such relevance for its content and commitment of international participants, including 2000 Chemistry Nobel Prize Laureate Alan MacDiarmid.